 Loitering will not be permitted on the pool grounds, within the facility or in the parking lot.

 In the event of lightning and/or thunder, patrons will be removed from the pool deck for 30 minutes from the last occurrence.

 If the Fairfield Aquatic Center closes due to inclement weather, no refunds will be given.
-If you have been at the facility for one hour or less and have a valid receipt, a one day pass will be issued.
+If you have been at the facility for one hour and fifteen minutes or less and have a valid receipt, a one day pass will be issued.

 If the Fairfield Aquatic Center closes due to inclement weather after 6:00 PM, the facility will not reopen that day.